Average Electric Bill for Texas Residents

 At Choose Texas Power, we aim to provide consistent, reliable information about energy plans.
 Our partners do not direct our editorial content, though we may reference their products in our posts.
 Read about how we make money to learn more.

-The average electric bill in Texas
+What is the average electric bill in Texas?

-Monthly bill based on home size
+Monthly bill according to home size

-Average bill by city
+Average energy bill by Texas city

 City